 Along with her suicidal thoughts, Monroe has also come face to face with depression.
 She often looked at herself and felt like she wasn’t good enough compared to those around her.
 “I’m just so sad and the only thing I can do is cry,” she said.

 The members were so concerned.
 Everyone tried their hardest to come to an understanding of why their beloved friend felt this way.
 She told them, “I’m looking around all and my friends happy, got a boo or someone on their line that they want and I’m just here sad and depressed with no one, which makes everything worse.”

 As the members were trying to help Ania, Amaria finally said what everyone else had meant to say.
 She told her, “You do not have to depend on people for your happiness.
 You are beautifully made and just because you’re not on the same levels as your friends do not make you any less of an amazingly created female.
 You are a diamond in the ruff and it’s not always going to be easy but you’re going to reach a peak in your life where you’re going to be tired of being tired and crave happiness so much you’re going to find it in yourself.
 It’s different for everyone but you’ll find it.”

 Many experts believe that we have raised our teens to have unrealistic expectations.
 Teens, especially girls, hear misleading messages from different media that suggest they should always feel good and have someone to make them feel good.
 That leads teenage girls to feel the way Monroe felt.
 It’s as if parents haven’t taught their kids the kind of coping skills they need to survive in chaotic and manipulative times.

-But maybe this is what the depression community needs.
-A support group of some sort full of strangers who gradually become closer as time prolongs.
+But maybe this is what the depression community needs, a support group of some sort full of strangers who gradually become closer as time progresses.
 It seems to have worked with these four girls, who knows who it’ll help if more people try to get help within the community.